-This asymmetric nail design from the trendy NYC nail salon Chillhouse looks like a piece of modern art.
-We like the complementary combination of evergreen and eggshell colors.
-If you want to try to recreate the look yourself, your best bet is to start with a green base and, once dry, use an ultra-thin striping brush dipped in cream.
+This asymmetric nail design looks like a piece of modern art.
+We like the complementary combination of two shades of green.
+If you want to try to recreate the look yourself, your best bet is to start with a light green base and, once dry, use an ultra-thin striping brush dipped in lime green.

 We're thoroughly convinced that there's nothing more fitting for the holiday season than dark green plaid print nails.
 The lines of red, gold, and silver make them extra festive (and somehow cozy-looking, too, no?).
 Start with a green base and top it off with thin lines in the colors of your plaid-inspired choice.